Skip to content

 price = IntegerField(lookups=["comparison"])

-stock = IntegerField(
+stock = IntegerField(min_value=0, max_value=10000)

-category_id = IntegerField(lookup_expr="category__id")
+category_id = IntegerField(filter_by="category__id")

-Lookup category: - comparison: Expands to gt, gte, lt, lte
+Lookup category: comparison expands to gt, gte, lt, lte.

 FloatField